 To determine if an application or process (referred to as a “subject”) has the proper rights to access an object (such as a file), SELinux consults an access vector cache (AVC).

-SELinux requests the security server if it cannot make a judgment based on the cached permissions.
+SELinux requests the security server if it cannot make a judgement based on the cached permissions.
 The security server verifies the app’s or process’s and file’s security contexts.
 The SELinux policy is used to apply security context.

 An “avc: denied” message will be available in /var/log.messages if permission is denied.